 Additionally, HOOS JR. has also been validated by the Hunger Sensitivity Score (HSS) validation cohort and the FORCE-TJR registry.

-As a newly validated outcome measure there is very little literature at present about the HOOS JR. Over time further studies and research should help provide a more complete picture about the robustness and reliability of the HOOS JR. as an outcome reporting measure.
+As a newly validated outcome measure, there is very little literature at present about the HOOS JR. Over time further studies and research should help provide a more complete picture of the robustness and reliability of the HOOS JR. as an outcome reporting measure.

 The HOOS JR. does not require a license and is free to use.

 1. The joint commission: Candidate Performance Measure Profile – https://www.jointcommission.org/measurement/specification-manuals/